 - Has your gambling caused you any health problems, including stress or anxiety?

 - Has your gambling caused any financial problems for you or your household?

 If you answer “yes” to any of these questions, then you may need to take control of your gambling, using the information below

 What should I do if I think I have a problem?

 The first step in taking back control is to be completely honest with yourself and accept that there is a problem, but that you have the will to confront it.
 Having done so, you have taken the biggest step to addressing the issue.

 You can talk in confidence to one of our customer service team members.
 They all understand the issues involved and have been specially trained to provide you with information and guidance.
-You can call our 24/7 RG support line direct on 08003163488 or chat to us online.
+You can call our 24/7 Safer gambling support line direct on 08003163488 or chat to us online.

-If you need further detailed advice, or more specific help and counselling, please click here to find contact information for some of the excellent gambling support agencies available, such as GamCare.
+If you need further detailed advice, or more specific help and counselling, please click here (https://keepitfun.rank.com/ways-to-help/support-agencies/ ) to find contact information for some of the excellent gambling support agencies available, such as GamCare.